unyt-org/articles/articles/uix-introduction-vue.md

 </main>
 ```

 Beyond that, UIX also supports file-based routing (although discouraged for larger projects) and dynamic route processing.
-Links can be rendered using the `<a href>` tag.

 ### Backend Rendering
-To use the [integrated UIX backend rendering](https://docs.unyt.org/manual/uix/rendering-methods), with hydration enabled by default, do not use `frontend/entrypoint.tsx` but `backend/entrypoint.tsx` to render your HTML statically on the server.
+To use the [integrated UIX backend rendering](https://docs.unyt.org/manual/uix/rendering-methods), with hydration enabled by default, you can use thhe `backend/entrypoint.tsx` to prerender your HTML on the server.
 The syntax remains the same.
-To keep your projects intuitively organized, move your components from `frontend/...` to `backend/...` or `common/...`.

-### Realtime Data Synchronization
+### Realtime data synchronization
 To abstract away the necessity of manually transferring realtime data across devices using JSON, BSON, Remote Procedure Calls, WebSockets and similar technologies, UIX was designed to streamline this process deeply at its core.
 It employs a new realtime-data-centric communication protocol called [DATEX](https://docs.unyt.org/manual/datex) – a technology developed and implemented by the same [organization that created UIX](https://unyt.org).

 Based on this underlying technology, UIX provides a feature called [Cross Realm Imports](https://docs.unyt.org/manual/uix/cross-realm-imports).